testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

         - Fully managed PaaS with little configuration or management overhead.
         - Highly scalable to process millions of events per second.
 Use the Auto-inflate feature to automatically scale the number of throughput units to meet usage needs.
         - Contains an optional Apache Kafka endpoint, allowing for event processing from existing Kafka-based applications.
-This also allows for simple integration with Apache Spark clusters, such as those hosted in Azure Databricks.
+This also allows for simple integration with Apache Spark clusters.
         - Simultaneously supports real-time and batch processing through Event Hubs Capture.
 This feature allows one to easily capture and store all events in their raw form to either Azure Blob storage or Azure Data Lake Store for long-term retention and micro-batch processing.
         - Event publishers (systems sending payment transaction data) can publish events using HTTPS, AMQP 1.0, or Apache Kafka 1.0 and above.
         - Event consumers can process streams using .NET, Java, Python, Go, or Node.js.